 Becoming a safeguarder

-Safeguarders provide an independent consideration of assessments and plans for children in the hearing system and they make their own recommendations about what they think is needed to achieve the best interests of children.
+Safeguarders provide an independent consideration of assessments and plans for children in the hearings system and they make their own recommendations about what they think is needed to achieve the best interests of children.
 This can play a key role in decision making by both children’s hearings and sheriffs.

-Legislation introduced this role into the Children’s Hearing System in Scotland in 1985.
+Legislation introduced this role into the Children’s Hearings System in Scotland in 1985.
 Further legislation in 2011 established a national Safeguarders Panel to which, since 24 June 2013, all safeguarders are appointed by Scottish Ministers.
 The national Panel is managed and operated by Children 1st on a contractual basis on behalf of Scottish Ministers.